-Here’s the thing, musical taste is subjective – I get this fact, even though most of today’s raft of “pop” acts are as closely related to music as Spam is to meat.
-That said, subjectivity aside, if there’s currently a better British singer, songwriter or guitarist than Richard Hawley then I’ve yet to hear them.
-Last nights gig at Bristol Colston Hall, the final of one his current tour, was further proof that Hawley is, seven albums into a solo career, at the peak of his powers.
+Here’s the thing, I fully accept that all art is subjective.
+However, I still stand by my statement that most of today’s raft of “pop” acts are as closely related to music as Spam is to meat.
+Subjectivity aside though, if there’s currently a better British singer, songwriter or guitarist than Richard Hawley then I’ve yet to hear them.
+Last nights gig at Bristol Colston Hall, the final of one his current tour, was further proof that Hawley is, seven albums into a solo career, at the very peak of his powers.

-That he hasn’t even been nominated for this year’s Mercury Music Prize further highlights the fact that in 2015 industry awards are increasingly irrelevant and in an age when X-Factor, auto-tuned, pro-tooled wannabees sell millions, Florence & her screeching Machine can headline Glastonbury and Sam Smith gets chosen to write and perform a Bond theme, Hawley should have a residency at Caesars Palace and be selling out shows there night after night!
+Two final observations from me: firstly, the fact that Hawley hasn’t even been nominated for this year’s Mercury Music Prize is all the proof you need that, in 2015, industry awards are virtually irrelevant.
+And secondly, in an age when auto-tuned, pro-tooled, X-Factor groomed wannabees are huge stars, Florence & her badly oiled Machine somehow managed to headline Glastonbury and Sam Smith was chosen to write AND “sing” a Bond theme, Hawley should be enjoying superstar status and performing to sell-out crowds at Caesar’s Palace every night.

-Anyway, here is the maestro with “I Still Want You”, his current single and my favourite track from the best album of 2015
+Rant over, here is the maestro with “I Still Want You”, his current single and my favourite track from one of the best albums of 2015.